 Legal Aid Tasmania

-The information on this webpage covers the law for under-18s in Tasmania.
+The information on this webpage covers the law for young people aged under 18 years in Tasmania.

 This is a specialist community legal centre for young people in Victoria.
 It provides free and confidential legal advice.